anon-hiktyq/FSE2026-ASGSE/README.md

 ##### 3. Precondition Configuration

-This section allows you to define customized preconditions in VST user assertion for specific functions.
-You should add same preconditions in ACSL directly in input file.
+This section allows you to define custom preconditions in VST user assertion for specific functions.
+You should add same preconditions in ACSL format directly in input file.

 ```yml
 preconditions: